Book Free CallFree Audit

 The smart split for MVP stage:

-• 70% on validation — marketing, user testing, learning
+• 70% of your energy on validation — marketing, user testing, learning

 When an MVP Doesn't Work